OPEC sees upside to 2022 oil demand forecast on strong pandemic recovery

 World consumption is expected to surpass the 100 million bpd mark in the third quarter, in line with last month's forecast.
 On an annual basis according to OPEC, the world last used more than 100 million bpd of oil in 2019.

+OPEC+ has aimed to raise output by 400,000 bpd a month, with about 254,000 bpd of that due from 10 participating OPEC members, but production has increased by less than this as some producers struggle to pump more.

-The report showed OPEC output in January rose by just 64,000 bpd to 27.98 million bpd, undershooting the 254,000 bpd rise that OPEC is allowed under the deal.
+The report showed OPEC output in January rose by just 64,000 bpd to 27.98 million bpd.

+Seven of the 13 OPEC members had a drop in output, among them Venezuela, Libya and Iraq.

+Top exporter Saudi Arabia boosted output by 54,000 bpd according to the report, but Saudi Arabia told OPEC it made a larger increase of 123,000 bpd that brought its production to 10.145 million bpd.

 ((alex.lawler@thomsonreuters.com; +44 207 542 4087; Reuters Messaging: alex.lawler.reuters.com@reuters.net))